ACADEMIC SUCCESS AND SUPPORT

 Many of our students come to us with a history of academic struggles including underachievement, low motivation, and learning differences.
 Some combination of trauma, anxiety, depression, substance use, and ADHD have often also interfered with our students’ academic success.
 Lack of academic success due to any of these factors can have a huge impact on mood and self-esteem, and can lead to a belief that higher education is unattainable.

-At Red Mountain Sedona, our Master’s-level academic coordinator nad case managers offer our students expert help in the following areas:
+At Red Mountain Sedona, our case managers offer our students expert help in the following areas:

 • College applications